silphendio/synthriders-beatmaps-updater/README.md

   Otherwise, open `sr-update.py` with a text editor and change `beatmap_dir` on line 12.

 Use `sr-update.bat` to download new maps.
 It checks 100 maps at a time, newest first.
-When the 50 oldest of those were already installed, it stops checking.
+When the 50 oldest of those were already installed, it stops checking older ones.

 `sr-update-all.bat` checks every published map on synthriderz.com.
 This takes a bit longer.